List of Luxembourg women's international footballers

 The Luxembourg women's national football team represents the nation of Luxembourg in international women's association football.
 It is controlled by the Luxembourg Football Federation, the governing body of football in Luxembourg, and competes as a member of UEFA.

-Luxembourg women played their first ever international match on 18 November 2006, in a preliminary qualifying match for Euro 2009 against Slovakia; it resulted in a 0-4 defeat.
+Luxembourg women played their first ever international match on 18 November 2006, in a preliminary qualifying match for Euro 2009 against Slovakia; it resulted in a 0–4 defeat.

 List of Luxembourg women's international footballers

 The following is a list of all players who have played for Luxembourg in an official, senior international match and earning more than 10 caps.

-All statistics are correct up to and including the match played on 24 October 2025 against Hungary.
+All statistics are correct up to and including the match played on 9 June 2026 against Belgium.
 The most recent match is highlighted in yellow.